Jasper-1024/DeepSleep/README.md

 * This is English version(although a lot of google translation😂), for china user [中文版](https://github.com/Jasper-1024/DeepSleep/blob/dev/README/README_zh_cn.md)

-* The Xposed module that controls application wake-up, runs on Android N ~ R versions.
+* The Xposed module that controls application wake-up, runs on Android N ~ versions.
+* Restrict app wakelock/alarm/service/sync.
+* The scope selects the application to be restricted.
 * Does not include the recording function, which is a simplified version of Nowakelock.

 ## About